Charles Chalmers: Songs

-As a songwriter and music publisher, Charlie Chalmers had a #1 hit record by Conway Twitty: "The Clown".
+As a songwriter and music publisher, Charlie Chalmers had a #1 hit record by Conway Twitty – "The Clown" – which he co-wrote with Wayne Carson Thompson and Sandy Rhodes.
 Also among Chalmers' songs are "One Woman", on the Isaac Hayes album Hot Buttered Soul, and "One Big Unhappy Family", on the album The Isaac Hayes Movement.
 Both albums are double Platinum sellers.
 "Alice Is In Wonderland" is on The Oak Ridge Boys' Deliver.
 Al Green also recorded "One Woman" on his Green Is Blues album.
 The Staple Singers recorded "City In The Sky" for their City In The Sky album, Boz Scaggs recorded "Look What I Got" on his self-titled Atlantic album Boz Scaggs, and Etta James recorded the popular "It Hurts Me So Much" on the album Tell Mama for Chess Records.

+Chalmers also wrote "Tell Him Tonight" recorded by Rudolph Taylor, ranked as one of the 60 greatest Memphis soul songs of all time by the Commercial Appeal in 2017.

+Personal life

+Chalmers was married to Sandy Rhodes.
+He later married Josie and in 2008 they had a son of the same name.